 MagSafe combines a ring of magnets for secure attachment, an single-coil NFC to identify accessories, and a magnetometer to know when an item is attached, all around a more powerful Qi-based wireless charging coil (up to 15 watts, up from 7.5 watts in other iPhones).
 Note that a lot of devices are being billed as “MagSafe compatible,” but that doesn’t mean they support the faster charging or NFC—they merely have a ring of magnets in them.
 MagSafe compatible is not necessarily real MagSafe.

 iPhones with MagSafe still work with regular Qi wireless chargers, they are just limited to the same 7.5-watt charging rate as earlier iPhones with them.
 And MagSafe is used for more than just charging—the magnetic attachment feature will make it possible to snap on all sorts of accessories.

 Since MagSafe accessories are not all just for charging, and require an iPhone 12 or later, we have a separate Best MagSafe Chargers roundup.

 The best wireless chargers

 Wireless chargers tend to come in three variants: stands, pads, and multi-device chargers.
-A pad is great for your bed-side table or lying inconspicuously on your desk, but there are times when a stand makes more sense.
+There are times when a stand makes more sense.
 In particular, they’re useful for iPhones with Face ID, as a good stand with a steep angle will point your phone at your face enough for Face ID to work.
 This makes it a lot easier to unlock your phone to quickly check something without taking it off the charger.

 Stands are great for reading your phone while it charges, but sometimes you want it to lie flat.
 It’s less conspicuous on your desk or bedside table, and easier to just plop it down in any direction.
 Wireless charging pads tend to be a little less expensive than stands, too.